ncpineda1/noah-html-css/README.md

-# Noah's HTML: Practice
+# Noah's CSS: Practice

 By Noah, Intro Coding for Journalists class

-This repo is a class assignment to practice HTML.
-It is due January 25, 2025.
+This repo is a class assignment to practice CSS.
+It is due February 5, 2025.